Universal graph representation of stabilizer codes: From Tableaus to Graphs

 We are consequently motivated to leverage the ZX calculus as an intermediate step in the development of a graph presentation.
 Ultimately, our graphs will be simple graphs and not the more complicated and structured diagrams in the ZX calculus.
 The diagrams that we map our circuits into are a subset of ZX diagrams that are equivalent by a simple transformation to graphs.
 To more clearly elucidate the transformation from tableau to graph, we construct the map from a composition of simpler maps.
 In particular, we first convert the tableau into a circuit.
 Next we show that up to an equivalence relation, we can efficiently biject the circuits into a class of ZX diagrams of a certain form that satisfies four rules.
 We thus denote these diagrams \textit{ZX canonical forms} (ZXCFs).
 Lastly, we remove unnecessary structure from ZXCFs to obtain a graph representation of the code.
-This is pictorially represented by the following maps.
+The set of transformations that we can efficiently perform is pictorially represented by the following maps.
 In absence of the last step, everything is completely invertible and has an interpretation as a unique compiler.
-For the last step, the map between ZXCFs and graphs is invertible modulo \textit{local equivalence}; that is, modulo local (1-qubit) Clifford operations on the outputs.
+For the last step, the map between ZXCFs and graphs is invertible modulo \textit{local equivalence} (LE); that is, modulo local (1-qubit) Clifford operations on the outputs.
 An immediate consequence for this ZXCF compiler is a diagrammatic method of testing equality between stabilizer codes.

 We begin the formalism by noting that properties of a code depend only on the codespace, and thus there is a unitary degree of freedom on the logical space.
-In particular, encoding circuits for a given stabilizer tableau will produce the same stabilizer code if and only if they differ by an image.
+In particular, encoding circuits for a given stabilizer tableau will produce the same stabilizer code if and only if they have the same image.
 We therefore make the following definition. \begin{definition} Two circuits are equivalent as \textit{Clifford encoders} if they have the same image over all possible input states.
-Equivalently, $\CC_1$ and $\CC_2$ are equivalent encoders if there exists a unitary $U$ such that $\CC_1 = \CC_2 U$ or $\CC_2 = \CC_1 U$. \end{definition} Any reference we make to encoding circuits will either implicitly or explicitly refer to them up to this equivalence, and indeed they all map to the same stabilizer code.
+Equivalently, $\CC_1$ and $\CC_2$ are equivalent encoders if there exists a unitary $U$ acting on the inputs of the circuit such that $\CC_1 = \CC_2 U$ or $\CC_2 = \CC_1 U$. \end{definition} Any reference we make to encoding circuits will either implicitly or explicitly refer to them up to this equivalence, and indeed they all map to the same stabilizer code.

-\subsection{ZX Canonical Form Construction}
+\subsection{ZX canonical form construction}